RasoulUnlimited/RasoulUnlimited.github.io/README.md

 can check these reciprocal links to validate that the domain is under Rasoul's control.

+The site also exposes a file at [`.well-known/discord`](.well-known/discord) for Discord's domain verification.
+Discord provides a unique token which must be served from this path.
+When you submit the domain to Discord, it fetches the file and compares the token to confirm control of `rasoulunlimited.ir`.

 ## Resources

 For a quick reference to all main pages and social links, see [links.txt](links.txt).